ssfsx17/ffpnp/readable.md

 ### Status: Atheist

-Both incoming and outgoing Magical damage is decreased by 25%.
+Both incoming and outgoing M-Potency is decreased by 25.

 ### Status: Berserk

 You are compelled to do nothing but run at the nearest enemy and perform normal Attack actions.
-Your physical damage output is increased by 25%.
+You gain 25 P-Potency.

 Plot Armor Enemies are only compelled to behave this way for their first action per turn.